 MusicianFest – Never Too Old is a film depicting music’s power to enrich life for older audiences and the musicians themselves.
 The film explores the paths that led the professional musicians featured in the film, many who are seniors themselves, to perform for older audiences.
 Dir.
 Ken Schreiber.

 Daddy’s Home (Music Vid – USA) 4:59

-80’s rocker Roni Lee draws upon personal experiences and statistics to encourage women to find their voice with this unflinching look at domestic violence.
+80’s rocker Roni Lee encourages women to find their voice with this unflinching look at domestic violence.
 Dir.
 Robert Sebree.

 The film shows the beauty of the community’s energy in diversity on the example of an event that every May 1 starting from 2003 is happening on the Main Square, in Wroclaw, Poland.
 The pretext is to beat the Guinness record in the amount of Hey Joe guitar playing.
 Dir.
 Krzysztof Pulkowski.